What Are Bonds and How Do They Work?

 These terms are vital to understanding how bonds work.

 - Face value is the amount of money the bond will be worth at maturity.
-In other words, it’s the contractual amount that is to be repaid to the lender.
+In other words, it’s the contractual amount being repaid to the lender.

 - The maturity date is the date on which the bond contract ends.
-On that date the borrower or issuer must pay the bondholder the face value of the bond.
+On that date the borrower or issuer must pay the lender the face value of the bond.

 - The coupon rate is the interest paid by the bond.
 Most bonds pay out their coupons on a semiannual basis.
-As an example, a 2% coupon rate on a $1,000 bond means that the bondholder will receive 2% of the $1,000 face value, or $20, every year.
+As an example, a 2% coupon rate on a $1,000 bond means that the bondholder will receive $20 (2% of $1,000).

 - The yield to maturity is the estimated rate of return that an investor can expect from a bond.
 The value assumes that you hold the bond until maturity.
 Yield to maturity is also referred to as the redemption yield.